 Is Perfectionism Robbing You Of Connection And Progress?

-So… I am a perfectionist… You would never guess, because I am doing lots of things imperfectly.
-Once this “diagnosis” has been confirmed, I was on a mission to free myself from it.
-It’s not about doing things well.
-It’s about…
+I am a perfectionist… You would never guess because I am doing lots of things imperfectly.
+Once this “diagnosis” was confirmed, I was on a mission to free myself from it.
+I discovered that perfectionism is not about doing things well.
+If not, what is it about?

-Below are 5 most common signs of perfectionism.
+Below are the five common signs of perfectionism.

 - You explain and criticize yourself

 - It takes you forever to complete a project (procrastination)

 - You are scared of learning something new.

 - You care too much about people who don’t care about you.